d-vanos/ADDA-Interactive-GLM-App/App/resources.md

 output: html_document
 ---

 Have R or stats piqued your interest and want to learn more?
 Look no further!
-Below we have carefully curated a list of resources that we ourselves have found helpful.
-We hope you will too.
+Below we have begun curating a list of resources that you might find helpful.

 ### R Resources